franck-chester/franck-chester.github.io/_posts/2022-06-06-monolith-to-mach.md

 remain unaware of the transformation.

-Unfortunately, by definition, a monolith is not made of individual components, so how will we identify the bits we can replace?
+Unfortunately, by definition, a monolith is not made of individual components, so, how will we identify the bits we can replace?

-We will slice and dice the monolith along logical boundaries that might not exist in the code base but are meaningful to our team.
+We will slice and dice the monolith along logical boundaries that might not exist in the codebase but are meaningful to our team.

 ## Logically distinct customer journeys

 ![](/assets/images/Hackajob-slide27.gif){:style="float:right; padding 0 20px 20px 0"}

-Our squads are already organised along the journeys our customers take through our website.
+Our engineering squads are already organised along the journeys our customers take through our website.
 The presentation and business logic associated with let's say product discovery (browsing for and eventually selecting a specific product)